-- You may have to sign a health insurance waiver every year to acknowledge that you have been offered health care and chose not to get it.
+- You may have to sign a health insurance waiver every year to acknowledge that you have been offered healthcare and chosen not to get it.

 - You may want to use a health insurance waiver when you get your health insurance through another source, such as through a spouse.

-- If you don't have another way to get health insurance, you may want to consult the HR department about whether it's in your best interest to waive insurance.
+- If you don't have another way to get health insurance, you may want to consult your HR department about whether it's in your best interest to waive insurance.

 What Is a Health Insurance Waiver Form?

 A health insurance waiver form will usually contain information regarding your request to waive access to a health insurance plan being offered to you.
 The health insurance waiver form will include your declaration that you have been offered a plan, however, have chosen to refuse the health insurance coverage being offered to you.

 Depending on the organization or reason for your health insurance waiver request, you may also be required to provide proof of the reason that you wish to waive health insurance benefits.
 This is for the protection of the organization, company, or school that is offering you the plan.
 It may want to verify that you have adequate health insurance elsewhere before approving your health insurance waiver request.
 Health insurance waivers may have to be signed on an annual basis, and in the event that your situation changes, it may become part of your agreement that you advise your plan provider.